Blue-dra/sol-trading-pnl/readme.md

 and then in the config.ts file please set the limit of the TVL, number of the social sites interval between buy and sell and the amount for the each transaction

+This bot get the number of social links from metadata using Metaplex.
+And the Pnl is calculated by difference of amount of sell trade Sol and amount of refund Sol.

 ###############################################################